QubitPi/hashistack/docs/blog/2022-09-30-nexus/index.md

   </distributionManagement>
   ```

-- The "Snapshot" repository can be omitted in the most CI/CD-enabled project team
+- The "Snapshot" repository (tagged `snapshotRepository` above) can be omitted in the most CI/CD-enabled project team

 :::